-James Brasco is an elite Wrestler with a black belt in Brazilian Jiu Jitsu and experience at top level grappling tournaments such as the ADCC and the World Nogi Championships.
-A BJJ black belt under Pablo Popovitch, Brasco has defeated several big names in the grappling scene, such as Clark Gracie, Gunnar Nelson, Marcelo Salazar, Steve Gable and many others.
+James Brasco is an elite wrestler with a black belt in Brazilian Jiu-Jitsu and experience at top-level grappling tournaments such as the ADCC and the World No-Gi Championships.
+A BJJ black belt under Pablo Popovitch, Brasco has defeated several big names in the grappling scene, such as Clark Gracie, Gunnar Nelson, Marcelo Salazar, Steve Gable, and many others.

-James Brasco Jiu Jitsu
+James Brasco Jiu-Jitsu

-Full Name: James R. Brasco
+Full Name: James Richard Brasco

-- Grapplers Quest Champion (2013)
+- 1st Place Grapplers Quest (2013*)

-- ADCC North American Trials Champion (2006)
+- 2nd Place ADCC North American Trials (2009)

 Weight Division: Meio Pesado (88kg/194lbs)

 James Brasco grew up in Pennsylvania, Brasco’s first and foremost approach to the grappling game came by way of wrestling, a sport in which he excelled for a long period of his life.
 James became a high-level competitor in folkstyle and freestyle wrestling when in high school, finishing 2nd in the Pennsylvania Interscholastic Athletic Association championships, but it was in Freestyle that he made it to the top by becoming the cadet national age group freestyle champion and the open division AAU Grand national champion having his name mentioned in the USA Wrestling Hall of Fame.
 Brasco finished his high school career with a stellar 127-10 record.